act-framework/act/docs/for-react-developers.md

 for the event you defined.

-But in case you need to do it yourself, you can check the sources available on the signals/sources folder (or create your own, it's damn simple) and to subscribe you just call the returned function from your process, no `subscribe` function required.
+But in case you need to do it yourself, you can check the sources available on the signals/sources folder (or create your own, it is damn simple) and to subscribe you just call the returned function from your process, no `subscribe` function required.
 So the overall syntax of this system in sort of pseudo code
 is: